 This four-hour class will cover the significance of complaints and the investigative process in the workplace.
 It will also highlight the importance of having policies in place that will maintain the integrity and transparency of your organization.

-Emergency Operations Center (EOC) Design and Management
+Emergency Operations Center (EOC) Management and Setup

 4 Hours, Taught by Chief Roger Hatfield (Ret.)

 As a public official that is involved in Emergency Management, the ability to communicate effectively and quickly is essential.
 Creating an EOC provides the framework of a communication network during an emergency, a major crisis, weather event, power outages, active shooter, or any other event that may significantly impact your community.
 This 4-hour course will teach you how to design an EOC and how to manage communications before, during, and after an EOC activation.

 As the former Fire Chief in Foxborough, MA and Nashua, NH, Chief Hatfield has over 40 years of knowledge and experience in the private, municipal, state and federal life safety and emergency management fields.

 Click here to take our On-Demand Courses.